Native Apps vs Webview Apps - What's the Best Choice for Your Business?

 What is a Webview?

-A webview is a technology that allows an app to display web content, without using a traditional web browser (e.g. Chrome or Safari).
+A webview is a software component that allows an app to display web content, without using a traditional web browser (e.g. Chrome or Safari).

-In essence, a webview is an embeddable browser, which shows live web pages, but with the address bar and browser tabs removed.
+In essence, a webview is an embeddable, in-app browser, which shows live web pages, but with the address bar and browser tabs removed.
+Webviews can be found in all kinds of applications (including desktop apps), but are most common in mobile apps.

 What are Webview Apps?